GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 ### Create OP Client

 OP Client for your angular client application which request for resources.
-This same client will be used to configure Gluu Gateway Kong consumer.
+This same client will be used to configure Gluu Gateway Kong consumer and in angular client.

 1. Open Gluu CE oxTrust(Admin GUI).

 2. Navigate to `Configuration > OpenID Connect > Clients > Add Client` and fill the details as below screenshot.

+3. Make sure to set `Authentication method for the Token Endpoint: none`.
+In Frontend AppAuth JS is not support token endpoint authentication method. which is safe because its prevent to share `client_secret` publicly.
+We don't need to use `client_secret` in angular app.

 ![angular-demo-12.png](../img/angular-demo-12.png)